ETH-NEXUS/civicutils/README.md

 ```

 * When input `var_map` is annotated for disease specificity, then `has_ct=True` must be selected (and viceversa).
 Use argument `write_ct` to append the cancer specificity tag to each reported disease in the evidence columns.
-* When input `match_map` was processed for drug support, then `has_support=True` must be selected (and viceversa).
-Use argument `write_support` to include one additional column listing the consensus drug response predictions computed by CIViCutils for each tier match (one prediction generated for each combination of available drug and disease specificity).
+* When input `match_map` was processed for therapy support, then `has_support=True` must be selected (and viceversa).
+Use argument `write_support` to include one additional column listing the consensus therapy response predictions computed by CIViCutils for each tier match (one prediction generated for each combination of available therapy and disease specificity).
 * Use argument `write_complete=False` to only list the ids of the publications supporting each reported evidence item.
 When `write_complete=True`, additional information will be reported as `ID:EVIDENCE_STATUS:SOURCE_STATUS:VARIANT_ORIGIN:RATING`.
 ```
 from read_and_write import write_match